ace-design/cosmic/README.md

 A data collection behavior is defined as a simplification of classical timed automaton.
 It uses :

 * Nodes: Correspond to the automaton' states on which, actions can be attached
 * Transitions: Model the transition relation between two nodes.
-Theses transitions are conditionned by a time-to-wait (TickCondition) value before being parsed.
+Theses transitions are conditioned by a time-to-wait (TickCondition) value before being parsed.

-To be valid, a behavior **MUST** be Cyclic, Deterministic and only contain transitions conditionned by a TickCondition.
+To be valid, a behavior **MUST** be Cyclic, Deterministic and only contain transitions conditioned by a TickCondition.

 The code bellow build a blank behavior (i.e. no actions performed) with 3 nodes and a 5 seconds period: